-This Graduate Student Handbook details program curricular and policy matters.
+The Master of Science in Counseling Psychology Graduate Student Handbook details program curricular and policy matters.
 Knowledge of the information contained in this handbook should result in students having clear expectations of program requirements and procedures, for which you will be held accountable.
 You should read this handbook thoroughly before you begin taking required program courses.
 An orientation meeting for new students will typically occur on the first day of the Fall semester with a focus on policy and procedures.